mariekyle/liminal-ebook-manager/ROADMAP.md

 - [ ] List of books by this author (simple list, not full grid)

 ### Milestone
-When Phase 2 is complete, Liminal holds all the rich reading data you currently keep in Obsidian.
-You can migrate existing notes and retire Obsidian for books entirely.
+When Phase 2 is complete, Liminal holds all the rich reading data you currently keep in Obsidian — including structured notes with section ratings.
+You can fully retire Obsidian for books.

 ---

 ## Phase 3: TBR & Wishlist

 **Goal:** Track books you want, not just books you have.

+### Manual Book Entry
+- [ ] **Add books without files** — Track physical books, audiobooks, books you no longer have
+- [ ] Manual entry form: title, author, series, category
+- [ ] Mark as "No ebook" or "Physical only"
+- [ ] Still track reading status, rating, dates, notes

 ### TBR List
 - [ ] Separate TBR section/view